masterteam-ntua/master-team-website/_pages/admissions.md

         <p>
             The program does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, age or disability.
-Our non-discrimination policy applies to all phases of the admission and scholarship process, and to all aspects of the educational programs and activities
+Our non-discrimination policy applies to all phases of the admission and scholarship process, and to all aspects of the educational programs and activities.
         </p>
         <h2 class="my-3">Application Process</h2>
         <p>